cdunku/oyster/README.md

 - Background execution (`&`)
 - `jobs` list
 - `fg`/`bg`
-- Proper process group and signal handling
+- Proper process grouping and signal handling

 ### Globbing
 - The use of wildcard expansions (`*`, `?`)